arthurcassemiroo/arthurcassemiroo/README.md

 ## I'm Arthur!
 Let me introduce a little about myself :D

- * Studying to be a data scientist 💻
+ * Studying to be a data engineer 💻
  * Lover of technology and big data ❤️

  ## Technologies